dsasmblr/game-hacking/README.md

 ---- | ----
 [Lighthouse](https://github.com/gaasedelen/lighthouse) | Code coverage plugin for IDA Pro.
 The plugin leverages IDA as a platform to map, explore, and visualize externally collected code coverage data when symbols or source may not be available for a given binary.
 [Kaitai Struct](http://kaitai.io/) | A declarative language used to describe various binary data structures in files or memory (binary file formats, network stream packet formats, etc.).
 Allows for development of custom parsers for binary structures.
 [Frida](http://frida.re/) | Allows you to inject snippets of JavaScript or your own library into native apps on Windows, macOS, GNU/Linux, iOS, Android, and QNX.
 Also provides custom, modifiable tools built on top of the Frida API.
+Beginner's tutorial [here](https://vicarius.io/blog/wtf-is-frida/).
 [Volatility](https://github.com/volatilityfoundation/volatility) | An open source, advanced memory forensics framework used for the extraction of digital artifacts from volatile memory (RAM) dumps.
 Great for exploring RAM dumps of running games!
 [radare2](https://github.com/radare/radare2) | A portable reverse engineering framework that acts as a forensics tool, scriptable command line hex editor, binary analyzer, disassembler, debugger, and much more.
 An accompanying open source book on radare2 can be found [here](https://radare.gitbooks.io/radare2book/content/).
 [angr](https://github.com/angr/angr) | A suite of python libraries that let you load a binary and perform a whole host of tasks: Disassembly and intermediate-representation lifting, program instrumentation, symbolic execution, control-flow analysis, data-dependency analysis, value-set analysis (VSA), and more.